kubernetes/website/content/en/blog/_posts/2022-10-27-live-and-let-live-with-kluctl-and-ssa.md

 will only get more and proper modes of working together are a must.

-I believe that CI/CD related controllers and tools should leverage server-side apply to perform proper conflict resolution.
+I believe that CI/CD related controllers and tools should leverage SSA to perform proper conflict resolution.
 I also believe that other controllers (e.g. Flux and ArgoCD) would benefit from the same kind of conflict resolution control on field-level.